jnozzi/cocoadev.com/markdown/InstanceCounting.md

  *                 properly and don't look like unreleased objects in the counts.
  *
  *                 If this method is called again, before the counting has ended
- *                 an exception of type General/IXInvalidStateException will be raised.
+ *                 an exception of type IXInvalidStateException will be raised.
  */
-void General/IXStartInstanceCounting( void );
+void IXStartInstanceCounting( void );

 /*!
- * @function       General/IXEndInstanceCounting
+ * @function       IXEndInstanceCounting
  * @abstract       Call when instance counting is no longer needed,
  * @discussion     After this function has been called, all counts are lost,
  *                 but since the counting is not free, neither in space
  *                 nor time, it can be a good idea to end the counting.
  *
  *                 This function has no effect if instance counting has not
- *                 started (i.e General/IXStartInstanceCounting has not been called).
+ *                 started (i.e IXStartInstanceCounting has not been called).
  */
-void General/IXEndInstanceCounting( void );
+void IXEndInstanceCounting( void );

 /*!
- * @function       General/IXEndInstanceCountingAndCheckLeaks
+ * @function       IXEndInstanceCountingAndCheckLeaks
- * @abstract       Does what General/IXEndInstanceCounting does and raises
+ * @abstract       Does what IXEndInstanceCounting does and raises
- *                 an exception of type General/IXMemoryLeakException
+ *                 an exception of type IXMemoryLeakException
  *                 if there was any class that had a positive
  *                 instance count.
  * @discussion     The message of the exception will contain the names
  *                 of the classes that were leaked.
 The user info
  *                 dictionary contains all classes and their instance counts.
  */
-void General/IXEndInstanceCountingAndCheckLeaks( void );
+void IXEndInstanceCountingAndCheckLeaks( void );

 /*!
- * @function       General/IXInstanceCountForClass
+ * @function       IXInstanceCountForClass
  * @abstract       Get the number of unique instances there has
  *                 been created since instance counting started.
  * @discussion     If the number is negative, it means that